 Busy professionals want a dishwasher.
 Ain’t nobody got time to hand wash dishes these days!

 3. Heating and Cooling

-Melbourne is cold, heating is a must for rental properties in Melbourne & Surrounds.
-When a property doesn’t have sufficient and ample heating the number of inquiries and rent price suffer.
-Equally important, particularly in the western suburbs where it gets very warm, is cooling.
-In some suburbs, adding a $60 fan can add $5 – $10 pw more to a property and make it stand out above other options on the market that doesn’t have a fan.
+Melbourne is cold, heating is a must when you purchase a property to lease in Melbourne.
+When a property doesn’t have sufficient heating the number of inquiries are reduced which leads to a lower rental return.
+Equally important, particularly in the western suburbs of Melbourne where it gets very warm, is cooling.
+In some suburbs, adding a $60 fan can add $5 – $10 pw more to a property.

 4. Built In Robes & Storage

 Storage is often in short supply for rental properties.
-In older houses in particular the linen closet, bathroom and kitchen storage can be limited.
-Along with this, in inner areas and many outer areas too, houses do not have a garage.
+Older houses in particular can be lacking in bedroom, bathroom and kitchen storage.
+Along with this many homes in Melbourne do not have a garage.

 Including a small shed on your rental property can make a huge difference when it comes to meeting the needs and desires of your tenants.
-Also, building additional shelving and storage in the bathroom and kitchen will always be a hit with tenants.
+Also, building additional shelving and storage in the bedrooms, bathroom and kitchen will always be a hit.
 You can never have enough storage.